gaeayayyes/gaeayayyes.github.io/README.md

 - I always try
   As said by my friend, I always try and do the best I can for others, even when my help doesn't help at all.

+- I easily get bored
+  I may not look like it but I get bored very easily.
+I preffer to do something fun at any given moment, or to at least busy myself with my hobbies or interests.

 ---
 >It will always be you against the world.